40th Anniversary Video

 A History of Safety and Trust

-Today, Life Flight Network is a nationally recognized air medical transport service covering a large part of Oregon, Idaho, Washington, and Montana, all while never losing sight of its core mission – to serve the community by providing critical care transportation to ill or injured patients in a safe, compassionate, efficient, and expeditious manner.
+Today, Life Flight Network is a nationally recognized air medical transport service covering a large part of the Pacific Northwest, Intermountain West and Alaska, all while never losing sight of its core mission – to serve the community by providing critical care transportation to ill or injured patients in a safe, compassionate, efficient, and expeditious manner.

 The consortium of Oregon Health & Science University, Legacy Emanuel Medical Center, Saint Alphonsus Regional Medical Center, and Providence Health & Services own Life Flight Network.
 The combined strength of these world-class health institutions ensures the quality of the program remains as safe and strong today as when it started in 1978.

 Growth to Serve the Community